IBD: addressing the root causes of inflammation and gut dysfunction

 • Saffron: Saffron has been found to reduce the severity of ulcerative colitis and reduce inflammation by reducing pro-inflammatory cytokines, helping to prevent recurrence

 • Probiotics: Reduced microbial diversity is associated with increased rates of IBD.
-Probiotics, specifically Bifidobacterium spp. have consequently shown to be beneficial in reducing symptoms of IBD by restoring a healthy microbiome
+Probiotics, specifically Bifidobacterium spp., have consequently shown to be beneficial in reducing symptoms of IBD by restoring a healthy microbiome

 • Boswellia serrata: A potent anti-inflammatory found to restore gastrointestinal linings and improve immune response

-• Vagus nerve stimulation: Low vagal tone has a pro-inflammatory role in disease development, and studies have shown stimulation of the vagus nerve can improve active Crohn’s disease
+• Vagus nerve stimulation: Low vagal tone has a pro-inflammatory role in disease development, and studies have shown that stimulation of the vagus nerve can improve active Crohn’s disease

-• CBD & medicinal cannabis: The antioxidant and anti-inflammatory benefits of medicinal cannabis are increasingly used in the treatment of ulcerative colitis and Crohn’s disease
+• CBD & medicinal cannabis: The antioxidant and anti-inflammatory benefits of medicinal cannabis are increasingly used in the treatment of ulcerative colitis and Crohn’s disease (available only via prescription from registered medical practitioners; speak with your GP for guidance on access)

-• Eliminating processed foods/inflammatory bowel disease diet: Diets containing processed foods including soft drinks, refined sweetened foods, salty snacks and processed meats are associated with higher rates of IBD.
-An IBD natural treatment diet is high in anti-inflammatory foods, vitamins, minerals and nutrients for restoration of healthy linings has been shown to improve the onset and severity of symptoms of inflammatory bowel disease
+• Eliminating processed foods/inflammatory bowel disease diet: Diets containing processed foods, including soft drinks, refined sweetened foods, salty snacks and processed meats, are associated with higher rates of IBD.
+An IBD natural treatment diet is high in anti-inflammatory foods, vitamins, minerals and nutrients for restoration of healthy linings, has been shown to improve the onset and severity of symptoms of inflammatory bowel disease

 • Mindfulness and healthy lifestyle changes: IBD can be triggered or aggravated by inflammation associated with obesity, high stress levels, lack of sleep, and lifestyle choices.
 Mindfulness practices and healthy lifestyle changes can support both physical and psychological wellbeing in people with IBD, including yoga, breathing, movement and meditation